-- 1) Boxed areas indicate those counties eligible to impose particular surfaxes authorized for county governments or school districts eligible to impose the School Capital Outlay Surfax.
+Boxed areas indicate those counties eligible to impose particular surtaxes authorized for county governments or school districts eligible to impose the School Capital Outlay Surtax

-2) The Indigent Care and Trauma Center Surfax consists of two separate levies for different groups of eligible counties.
-Non-consolidated counties with a total population of 800,000 or more may impose, either by an extraordinary vote of the county's governing body or voter approval in countywide referendum, a surtax not to exceed 0.5% for the purpose of funding health care services for qualified residents.
-Non-consolidated counties with a total population of less than 800,000 may impose, subject to voter approval in a countywide referendum, a surtax not to 0.25% for the sole purpose of funding trauma services provided by a trauma center licensed pursuant to Chapter 395, Florida Statutes. - Pursuant to ss.
-212.056(2)(h) and 212.056(3)(f), F.S., a county cannot levy the Local Government Infrastructure, Small County, Indigent Care and Trauma Center, and County Public Hospital surfaxes in excess of a combined rate of 1% - 4) Pursuant to s.
-212.056(4)(b)5.
-F.S., a county cannot levy the Local Government Infrastructure, Small County, and Indigent Care and Trauma Center surfaxes in excess of a combined rate of 1%.
+The Indigent Care and Trauma Center Surfax consists of two separate levies for different groups of eligible counties.
+Non-consolidated counties with a total population of 800,000 or more may impose, either by an extraordinary vote of funding heads for severed 0.25% for the solid entries for qualified residents.
+Non-consolidated counties with a total population of less than 800,000 may impose, subject to voter approval in a countywide referendum, a surfax not to exceed 0.25% for the sole purpose of funding heads of 15% at farman center incersed pursuant to Chapter 395.
+Finding Statutes.

+3) Pursuant to ss.
+212.055(2)(h) and 212.055(3)(f), F.S., a county cannot levy the Local Government Infrastructure, Small County, Indigent Care and Trauma Center, and County Public Hospital surtaxes in excess of a combined rate of 1%.

+Pursuant to s.
+212.056(4)(b)5., F.S., a county cannot levy the Local Government Infrastructure, Small County, and Indigent Care and Trauma Center surfaxes in excess of a combined rate of 1%